mvogelgesang/EDX/Tools/edxcli/README.md

 ## `edxcli websites push`

-Grabs an extract of Touchpoints data and upserts it into Airtable
+Grabs an extract of Touchpoints data and updates or inserts it into Airtable.
+If the data in Touchpoints matches Airtable, the script will record that an "update" was made but Airtable will not show an updated modified date.

 ```
 USAGE
   $ edxcli websites push [--loglevel error|warn|info|debug] [-o <value>]

 FLAGS
-  -o, --output=<value>  [default: .]
-Output directory.
-Defualts to current directory
+  -o, --output=<value>  [default: data] Output directory.
+Defualts to /edxcli/data directory
   --loglevel=<option>   [default: info]
                         <options: error|warn|info|debug>

 DESCRIPTION
-  Grabs an extract of Touchpoints data and upserts it into Airtable
+  Grabs an extract of Touchpoints data and updates or inserts it into Airtable.
+If the data in Touchpoints matches
+  Airtable, the script will record that an "update" was made but Airtable will not show an updated modified date.

 EXAMPLES
   $ edxcli websites push